wattsworth/joule/docs/archive/nilmdb.rst

 * Wildcards and multiple paths are supported in the stream names.
 * Streams must always be copied between two servers.
-* Stream paths must match on the source and destination server.
+* DataStream paths must match on the source and destination server.
 * If a stream does not exist on the destination server, it is created with the correct layout automatically.